 New project online!
-Construtora Barbosa Mello’s new headquarters is a panoramic office whose main element is a skylight that provides plenty of natural light, which allowed a highlight to the landscaping.
+Construtora Barbosa Mello’s new headquarters is an open office whose main element is a skylight that provides plenty of natural light, which allowed a highlight to the landscaping.
 Palm trees, cyclanthus, and golden pothos constrict and demarcate continuous rooms, artificial light is balanced with daylight, and living areas are defined by green areas.

 More information here.

 Photos: Gustavo Xavier, Daniel Mansur

 New drawing!
 This is a possible layout of our Dubai Creek Mosque (or Hypostyle Mosque) on a Friday, the main prayer day for Muslims.
 The mosque has terraces, gardens, four sloping minarets and (of course) water bodies for the ablution ritual.

 More information here.